-I’m an empathetic, abstract artist.
-My art is a celebration of nature – it’s beauty and power.
-My emotions are presented, sometimes encapsulating the most vulnerable moments of my life as well as my struggles with anxiety & depression.
-Death, loss, my mother’s Alzheimer’s, aging, the pandemic, etc.
+I’m a Naïve, empathetic abstract artist.
+My art is a celebration of life & nature – the beauty and power.
+My emotions are presented, sometimes encapsulating the most vulnerable moments of my life as well as my struggles with anxiety & depression, death, loss, my mother’s Alzheimer’s, etc.

 One of the best aspects of abstract art is interpretation.
 The energy captured in a canvas is meant to stimulate your senses, encourage your mind to expand and simply lose yourself in the few moments of gazing upon it.
 There is no right or wrong way view a piece.
 My art is visceral and meant to be touched so the viewer can further experience it, unless noted.